 What is the cumulative IVF success rate?

-Cumulative pregnancy rates/cumulative live birth rates usually reflect the average effectiveness of treatment, not per IVF cycle, but taking into account a few cycles, usually 3-4.
+Cumulative IVF success rates/cumulative live birth rates usually reflect the average effectiveness of treatment, not per IVF cycle, but taking into account a few cycles, usually 3-4.
 Sometimes cumulative pregnancy rates can include, apart from full IVF cycles, frozen embryo transfers.
 You should pay attention to the way this data is presented and ask the clinic about their method of measuring these rates.
 Cumulative IVF statistics can be measured using various methods.
 Usually, fertility clinics do not disclose what exactly was taken into account when creating the statistics.
 From your perspective, the perspective of a patient, such information may be crucial.

 Cumulative pregnancy success rates can be calculated per number of full IVF cycles for a specific patient, for example, a patient who has had three IVF cycles or a patient who has had two IVF cycles or four IVF cycles.
 The number of cycles is usually stated.

 Cumulative pregnancy success rates can also be calculated taking into account frozen embryo transfers, i.e. a patient has had two full IVF cycles but her third cycle was only the transfer of frozen embryos acquired during the previous two cycles.
 When clinics show their cumulative success rates, they may show this as three IVF cycles.

-Cumulative pregnancy / cumulative live birth rates – the higher the better
+Cumulative IVF success rate / cumulative live birth rates – the higher the better

 Most patients, when selecting an IVF clinic, ask about success rates upfront.
-In one of our articles, IVF with donor eggs success rates, we explain what you should pay attention to when analysing data presented by clinics.
+In one of our articles, IVF with donor egg success rates, we explain what you should pay attention to when analysing data presented by clinics.
 The article talks specifically about success rates and the various ways clinics present statistics.